GREATDANELADY.COM

 Honestly, after skin issues, diarrhea seems to be the next biggest challenge for pet owners.
 It is especially so for those who have adopted a rescue dog, or purchased a dog from a "less than desirable" kennel situation or pet shop, or purchased a dog that has been under great stress before coming to your home.

-If it is a young puppy, Coccidia is often the problem and easy to find in a fecal test then treat with Albon.
+If it is a young puppy, Coccidia is often the problem and easy to find in a fecal test then treat with PBG- 51 (a natural wormer) or Albon which is a drug.
 Coccidia stools have a very distinct sour smell to them.
-In older puppies and adults Giardia Protozoa is often the culprit, and it is next to IMPOSSIBLE TO DETECT because you have to catch it just at the right cyst cycle, or it is not evident there is a Giardia problem.
+In older puppies and adults the Giardia Protozoa is often the culprit, and it is next to IMPOSSIBLE TO DETECT because you have to catch it just at the right cyst cycle, or it is not evident there is a Giardia problem.

-If it were me I would simply forget the testing and worm with Panacur wormer (info below).
-At this time nothing else works for well for Giardia, and Metronidazole and Flagyl only stops it for a short time, then it returns.
+At this time nothing else works for well for Giardia, but vets use Metronidazole and Flagyl which only stops it for a short time, then it returns.

-(Please take note, dogs that have the potential for the MDR1 mutation gene Collies, Shelties, Aussies, etc. with the merle gene should not be given Metronidazole or Flagyl.
-In that case, you might try her liquid herbal preparations from Dr Neuman's site www.azmira.com instead of the Panacur.
-I know the Panacur works, it is just not something you want to risk if you own a Collie type breed.)
+Please take note, dogs that have the potential for the MDR1 mutation gene Collies, Shelties, Aussies, etc. with the merle gene should not be given Metronidazole or Flagyl but they can have the PBG-51 wormer with no problem.

-Giardia Protozoa is almost impossible to find in a stool check so I tell my puppy buyers to even bother with the test, just automatically worm them with Panacure.
+Giardia in dogs can occur when there is with to lakes, ponds, and standing water and passed by birds, but if you have a problem with more than one dog and you have a well on the property, I would certainly have your water tested for it.
+Giardia is now a relatively normal organism in the digestive tract and when under stress it becomes problematic.
+Giardia in dogs is almost impossible to find in a stool check so I tell my puppy buyers not to even bother with the test, just automatically worm them with PBG-51 wormer.
 If your vet insists on a test, make sure that you do not bring a stool from home, that tells me the vet does not know how to properly test for giardia.
 You need a fresh, warm stool so it is best to use a loop tool and take a sample from the dog.
 Even then, if the giardia cyst is not present, it will come up with a false negative.

 What To Do First